abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 ![reach your website from your new name](img/http-dns-connect.png)

-Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol.
+Web browser doesn't allow usage of websocket without a secure protocol.
+To log in, you need to use `https` protocol.

-As you can see, your website is `Not Secured`, we are going to add X509 SSL certificate to secure your service.
+As you can see, your website is `Not Secured`.
+We are going to add an X.509 SSL certificate to secure your service.

-## Obtain a certificat
+## Obtain a Certificate

-If you already have a X509 certificat with a private and public certified key files for your web site, you can skip this chapter.
+If you already have an X.509 certificate with private and public key files for your website, you can skip this section.

-To create you SSL certificat, we are using let's encrypt service.
-You need your new hostname and your email address
+To create an SSL certificate, this guide uses the Let's Encrypt service.
+You will need your hostname and your email address.

 Define the new variables `ABCDESKTOP_PUBLIC_FQDN` and `USER_EMAIL_ADDRESS`